karyrogers/karyrogerscom/README.txt

 - Animate social links separately
 - Add drop shadow for social link images
 - Animate the svbtle icon like a kudo
-- Determine a better way to select background images rather than the most recent 15
+- Change background to abitrary IG user or tag